Starbucks Parental Leave Benefits

 Our benefits are reflective of our mission and commitment to be a different kind of company and put our people first.
 We consistently evolve our benefits based on ongoing conversations with our partners as we learn more about their different benefits needs and preferences.
 We want to always meet and exceed the expectations of our partners who make Starbucks successful and lead across our industry.

-Expanding our parental leave benefit
+Our parental leave benefit

-- In addition, all benefits-eligible store partner new parents – including spouses and domestic partners working part-time or greater who welcome a new child, by birth, foster or adoption, will be eligible to take 12 weeks of unpaid leave without needing to meet Family Medical Leave (FMLA) eligibility requirements.
+- In addition, all benefits-eligible store partner new parents working part-time or more who welcome a new child, by birth, foster or adoption, are eligible to take 6 weeks of paid leave without needing to meet Family Medical Leave (FMLA) eligibility requirements.
 They also have the ability to take an additional 12 weeks of unpaid leave, if they so choose.